Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 At startup, Partiels checks for the release of a new version on the Ircam forum.
 If a new version has been released, you can either go to the Partiels website to download it, ignore this version (you will not be notified of the release of a new version), or ask to be reminded at the next startup.

 If you don't want Partiels to check for a new release on startup, you can toggle the option via the main menu `Help → Automatic Check for New Version`.
-You can manually check for a new version release on the Ircam Forum via the main menu `Help → Check for New Version`
+You can manually check for a new version release on the Ircam Forum via the main menu `Help → Check for New Version`.

 ### 1.5.
 Credits